How to Prioritize Product Features (11 Frameworks with Examples)

-Feature prioritization is a process that determines which features should be implemented first in order to maximize the product's value.
-It is a difficult task, as it requires understanding what customers want and how they are using the product.
+Feature prioritization is a process that determines which features should be implemented first to maximize the product's value.
+It is a difficult task, as it requires understanding what customers want and how they use the product.

 In product management, rulers are prioritization frameworks that help you make the finer decisions.
 But first, before we start talking about all the jazzy frameworks and how you can use them to prioritize features for your product, here’s what you should avoid doing.

 1. Loudest stakeholder first